 Myth 2.
 Foam mattresses provide greater stability

 Foam mattress manufacturers often say that their beds have better stability.
-It basically comes down to the idea that a giant piece of foam is more consistent than a series of springs.
+This claim basically comes down to the idea that a giant piece of foam is more consistent than a series of springs.

 Except our testing continually shows this isn't the case.
-Most of the models that score 60% or more in our stabilisation test are predominately spring, as are the highest rated models.
+Most of the models that score 70% or more in our stabilisation test use a spring build – as do the highest rated models.

 That's why we run our own stabilisation lab tests to let you know which models feel like a jumping castle all night long.
 Find out which mattresses are the most stable in our mattress reviews.